bxparks/AUnit/README.md

-# AUnit - Unit Testing Framework for Arduino Platforms
+# AUnit

+A unit testing framework for Arduino platforms inspired by ArduinoUnit and Google Test.

 Version: 0.4.0 (2018-03-30)